 Scott with co-host and FIRST Alum Daniele Mendez, at ROBOTICON 2015

 Scott Ertz is a FIRST Robotics Competition alumni from the early days of FRC, where he was a team member at Lakewood High School in Pinellas County, FL.
 Today, Scott is the founder and CEO of PLUGHITZ Corporation, a media company and technology consulting firm.
-PLUGHITZ has been ROBOTICON’s Media Partner since our inception in 2013, and launched the FIRST Looks series shortly afterwards, which has expanded to coverage at the Orlando Regional.
+PLUGHITZ has been ROBOTICON’s Media Partner since our inception in 2013.

 Bryan at ROBOTICON 2019

 Currently a student at Florida Atlantic University, Bryan Bautista is a FIRST alum from South Florida, and a long time ROBOTICON volunteer, serving as an game announcer and emcee, as well as supporting scoring and other field support during the off-season.
 This year, Bryan is organizing the ROBOTICON CAD Challenge and helping with overall event planning.